CrosserK/HPV_subtyping/README.md

 ### Workflow

 1. Put all fasta files in References top folder (subfolders are not scanned for references)
-2. If multiple fastq files are to be run, use script Multiple_fastq_files_HPV_subtyping.sh
+2. If multiple fastq files are to be run, use script Multiple_fastq_files_Sigma_run.sh
-3. Run fastqQC.sh, input fastqfile
+3. Run fastqQC.sh, input fastqfilename
    1. Trimming low qual bases from fastqfiles from ends and reads \<x and \>y bp with cutadapt
    2. Quality checking with FastQC -> evaluate if step 1 needs to be redone with new parameters
-4. Run HPV_subtyping.sh, input fastqfilename and any runname
+4. Run Sigma_run.sh, input fastqfilename and any runname
    1. Indexing all given reference subtypes with sigma-index
    2. Aligning all fastq files with sigma-align (uses Bowtie2 for alignment)
    3. Sort bamfiles with samtools sort